yoep/AutomaticRoadblock/README.md

 | 3     | Locale/transporter     | Police do not cross | All lanes | Aims/shoots at target |               |
 | 4     | Locale/transporter/FBI | Police do not cross | All lanes | Aims/shoots at target | Chase vehicle |
 | 5     | FBI/Swat               | Police do not cross | All lanes | Aims/shoots at target |               |

+## Changelog 0.1.1

+- Fixed issue with flares when creating a manual roadblock preview
+- Updated old audio files with better quality
+- Added audio files for automatic pursuit level increases
+- Added audio files for user request roadblocks
+- Added audio files for roadblock bypass/hit
+- Added option to place no vehicles within the manual placement